dirigeants/klasa/guides/Advanced SettingsGateway/SettingsGatewaySettingsUpdate.md

 // For retrocompatibility, the object overload is still available, however, this is much slower.
 // If you store objects literals in keys that do not take an array, this may break, prefer the
-// other overload or use nested SchemaPieces for full consistency. message.guild.settings.update({ roles: { administrator: '339943234405007361' } });
+// other overload or use nested schema entries for full consistency. message.guild.settings.update({ roles: { administrator: '339943234405007361' } });

 // Updating an array
-// userBlacklist, as mentioned in another tutorial, it's a piece with an array of users.
+// userBlacklist, as mentioned in another tutorial, it's an entry with an array of users.
 Using
 // the following code will add or remove it, depending on the existence of the key in the configuration. message.guild.settings.update('userBlacklist', '272689325521502208');